To find out more about classes we offer.

 Daphne has performed as pianist and chamber musician around Asia and the UK and she has worked in masterclasses with internationally-renowned pianists Mahani Teave, Foo Mei Yi, Lim U-Jin, Tran Thu Ha, Benjamin Loh, and Gabriel Kwok during her studies in Malaysia, and Graham Caskie and Richard McMahon while she was a student at the Royal Welsh College of Music & Drama in Cardiff.
 Together with Immanuel Voigt she has given masterclasses and talks in Cardiff and Kuala Lumpur.

 At International Music School Cardiff, Daphne acts as Music Coordinator and organises classes and events, teaches piano, music theory and musicianship classes.
-She also assists Alice Muzzioli in running International Music School Cardiff’s unique early-childhood music programme Music Foundation.
-In 2015 they won the Bright Ideas Den Business Award for the most outstanding graduate start-up in South Wales, and in 2016 they were finalists at the Regional Awards Cardiff in both the Innovation Award and Small Business category.
+In 2015 she won the Bright Ideas Den Business Award for the most outstanding graduate start-up in South Wales, and in 2016 was a finalists at the Regional Awards Cardiff in both the Innovation Award and Small Business category.